MicrosoftDocs/learn/learn-pr/azure/query-visualize-monitor-data-in-sentinel/includes/5-create-new-workbook.md

 The **New workbook** page contains basic analytics query to get you started.

-Tip:
+> [!Tip]

-Each workbook that you create is saved as a workbook resource in the Azure Sentinel resource group.
+> Each workbook that you create is saved as a workbook resource in the Azure Sentinel resource group.

 ![](RackMultipart20201108-4-10kj3z7_html_faa6cadbe1d32d14.png)